Crusaders Games

 wqcursedgorslavfull

 Two useful rule developments for the official game and its expansions from the channel Always Board Never Boring.
 Streamline Campaign removes some of the grind element and focuses on a narrative story where you can more easily appreciate all the main boss event scenarios, and comes with new rules for experience, fear and influence > Always Board Never Boring.
-Enemy Respawn is a more general change to reduce hero downtime due to slow enemy spawning in two ways, pushing hostiles in more quickly, plus there are some quick her levelling rules for one off scenarios.
+Enemy Respawn is a more general change to reduce hero downtime due to slow enemy spawning, pushing hostiles in more quickly, plus there are some quick her levelling rules for one off scenarios.
 The video for these are here > Always Board Never Boring

 Custom Card Editor (gameplay variant)

 An online card editor has been developed by Aurel Tk over at Cursed City Community Content, with the actual location of the tool at custom cards.
 This helps fans to produce their own hero and villain cards in an easy to use format, however it is not perfected as far as i can see in terms of printing them out.
+The Hexbane Hunters are such a great warband box set and perfect for Cursed City.
+There are some templates for this group at custom cards, but i have added my own take on Heskel and his hound to add into the game > Hexbane Hunters.

 Dungeon Crawl Journeys (gameplay variant)